Cybersecurity Concepts

 • Data may be stolen, damaged, or illegally altered by a malicious hacker after a successful cyberattack.

-Enforcing data integrity is a complex task that requires a careful integration of cybersecurity tools, policies, regulations, and people.
+Enforcing data integrity is a complex task that requires carefully integrating cybersecurity tools, policies, regulations, and people.
 Some of the ways that data integrity can be enforced include but are not limited to the following strategies:

-• There should be strict control of access to the data using effective authentication and authorisation tools to ensure that unauthorised persons do not manipulate data.
+• Access to the data should be strictly controlled using effective authentication and authorisation tools to ensure that unauthorised persons do not manipulate it.

-• Logs on the actions performed by users should be created and carefully audited to keep track of the changes made by users.
+• Logs of users' actions should be created and carefully audited to keep track of their changes.

 • Data should be encrypted during transportation and storage to ensure that it is not altered or damaged during transportation or storage.

-• Data protection mechanisms should be used to prevent data losses, e.g., data should be backed up regularly, and error detection and correction communication algorithms should be used.
+• Data protection mechanisms should be used to prevent data losses.
+For example, data should be backed up regularly, and error detection and correction communication algorithms should be used.

-• The employees and other stakeholders should be trained to handle the data in such a way that its integrity is not lost, altered, or damaged.
+• The employees and other stakeholders should be trained to handle the data so that its integrity is not lost, altered, or damaged.

 Availability

-The computing, communication, and data storage and retrieval systems should be accessible at any time and when needed.
+The computing, communication, and data storage and retrieval systems should be accessible anytime and when needed.
 Availability in the context of cybersecurity is the ability of authorised users or applications to have reliable access to the information systems when necessary at any time.
 It is one of the elements of the CIA triad that constitutes the requirement for designing secure and reliable information and communication systems such as IoT.
-Given that IoT nodes are being integrated into critical infrastructure and other existing infrastructure of companies and individuals, longer downtimes are not tolerated, making availability a critical requirement.
-Availability could result from any of the following causes:
+Given that IoT nodes are being integrated into critical infrastructure and other existing infrastructure of companies and individuals, longer downtimes are not tolerated, making availability a crucial requirement.
+Availability disruption could result from any of the following causes:

 • Hardware failures that may result from natural failures resulting from deterioration.